MichaelEPope/nsrestlet/readme.md

 //invoice_link also has .put() and .delete() methods
 `````

-## Passing Data to the RESTlet
+## Receiving and Returning Data in the Restlet

-Regardless of the HTTP methodn you use, you can recieve the data in Netsuite directly as the first paramater:
+Inside of your Restlet script in Netsuite, you will receive the data as the first parameter:

 `````javascript
 function restlet_called(body)